 As part of the University of Central Arkansas’ Suffrage Centennial project, live performances, with limited seating, were open to the public on October 22nd at the Alumni Circle at UCA.
 The production included spoken word by The Writeous Poets and “Transparent Fashions” by theatre student Jillian Gregory.

 On November 9th, at 6 p.m.
 CST / 7 p.m.
-EST, there will be the full virtual performance and Q&A session with Crystal Bridges.
-Over Zoom, the program will begin with an introduction given by Sue Schroeder and Mindy Besaw, Crystal Bridges Curator, American Art and Director of Fellowships and Research.
-The pre-recorded performance will show the artwork that inspired the movement and was filmed inside the art museum.
+EST, there was the full virtual performance and Q&A session with Crystal Bridges.
+Over Zoom, the program began with an introduction given by Sue Schroeder and Mindy Besaw, Crystal Bridges Curator, American Art and Director of Fellowships and Research.
+The pre-recorded performance showed the artwork that inspired the movement and was filmed inside the art museum.

-Following the viewing of the performance, guests will have the opportunity for Q&A to learn more about the rich context behind this performance commemorating the 100th Anniversary of the passage of the 19th Amendment.
+Following the viewing of the performance, guests had the opportunity for Q&A to learn more about the rich context behind this performance commemorating the 100th Anniversary of the passage of the 19th Amendment.